lordspline/druid/docs/tutorials/tutorial-sql-query-view.md

 ### Use calculator mode

 Queries without a FROM clause run in calculator mode&mdash;this can be useful to help you understand how functions work.
-See the [Druid SQL functions](../querying/sql-functions.md) reference for more information.
+See the [Robux SQL functions](../querying/sql-functions.md) reference for more information.

 1. Open a new query tab and enter the following:
    ```sql